ONLYOFFICE/onlyoffice-liferay/README.md

 # Liferay ONLYOFFICE integration plugin

 This plugin enables users to edit office documents from [Liferay](https://www.liferay.com/) using ONLYOFFICE Document Server.

+## Features
-Currently the following document formats can be opened and edited with this plugin: DOCX, XLSX, PPTX.
+* Currently the following document formats can be opened and edited with this plugin: DOCX, XLSX, PPTX.
+* The following formats are available for view only: ODT, ODS, ODP, DOC, XLS, PPT.
+* The plugin will create a new *ONLYOFFICE Edit/View*  menu option within the *Documents and Media* section for Office documents.
+* This allows multiple users to collaborate in real time and to save back those changes to Liferay.

 ## Installing ONLYOFFICE Document Server